Severson-Group/AMDC-Firmware/docs/Firmware-Logging.md

 ## Python Interface

-Before you can use the python interface, you must modify your C-code according to the C-Code Modifications [section](#c-code-modifications).
+Before you can use the python interface, you must modify your c code according to the C-Code Modifications [section](#c-code-modifications).

 1. Instantiate a logger object
 1. Synchronize logger with AMDC